 The Eventual Demise of the LaserDisc

 Developed in 1995 and released in 1996, the DVD couldn’t have come onto the market at a more perfect time.
-As all these warning signs above had suggested, the LaserDisc had begun its decline right as the DVD began its rise.
+As all these warning signs above suggested, the LaserDisc had begun its decline right as the DVD began its rise.

 Despite its great quality and attractive special features when compared to the VHS, the sheer cost alone held LaserDisc from performing the way that it should have.
 This wasn’t the only factor that held LaserDisc from succeeding like its successor and predecessor, though.

 Many consumers were confused by the LaserDisc’s similarity in name to the Videodisc, which more closely resembled a VHS tape.
 What’s more, manufacturers didn’t want to market blank LaserDiscs to compete with VCRs and their ability to tape television, which greatly hurt LaserDisc and gave VHS a key advantage.
-Combine this with that aforementioned high cost, and it’s easy to understand why LaserDisc failed.
+Combine this with the aforementioned high cost, and it’s easy to understand why LaserDisc failed.

 Alas, just because it didn’t sell very well doesn’t mean it was a total failure.